-Edward M. Paup was born in 1916 and grew up in Downingtown, Pennsylvania.
+Edward M. Paup was born on June 1, 1916 and grew up in Downingtown, Pennsylvania.
 He was one of four children.
 His family later moved to Honey Brook.
-He was educated in local schools, and found employment with Bolich Coal and Lumber Company.
+After school, he found employment with Bolich Coal and Lumber Company.
 He was a member of St. Mark’s Episcopal Church.

 His brother John, who was also serving in the Army, was wounded and evacuated to England.
 Edward visited his brother in the hospital in February, 1945.

-In 1948, his body was returned for burial in his home country.
-Services were held on July 25t, 1948 in Coatesville.
-The Honey Brook American Legion Post 422, and the Honey Brook VFW Post 5997 participated as guards and rendering honors.
+In 1948, Edward was returned for burial in his home country.
+On July 25, 1948 a service was held. with the Honey Brook American Legion Post 422, and the Honey Brook VFW Post 5997 participating as guards and rendering honors.
 Edward was buried at the at St. Mark’s Episcopal Cemetery with full military honors.